Mary Mateline is in on Monday and rushes back on Tuesday.

 I am proud to hold that title.

-WEI US That's so cool.
+That's so cool.

-Now what what are the days like at the National Hot Dog and Sausage Council?
+Now, what are the days like at the National Hot Dog and Sausage Council?

-It's really funny when when you talk to people about hot dogs, their faces light up and they feel very strongly about the hot dogs that they were raised on.
+When you talk to people about hot dogs, their faces light up and they feel very strongly about the hot dogs that they were raised on.

 Absolutely.

-But the crazy month around here is July because that's National Hot Dog Month, and that's when um hot dogs are at their peak in consumption and interest in the in the topic is it just grows like wildfire.
+And that's when hot dogs are at their peak in consumption and interest in the topic is it just grows like wildfire.

-Yeah, because hot dogs really are more than a food, they're really kind of a cultural icon.
+Yeah, because hot dogs really are more than a food.

 They're a way of life.

-Because, you know, when when everybody's twelve years old, you'll you you're you'll be in the lunch and go, hey, dude, you know it's in a hot dog, and they'll go through all just unspeakable things that I won't even mention about the the certain tolerable levels of just grossness that are allowed in hot dogs.
+And they'll go through all just unspeakable things that I won't even mention about the certain tolerable levels of just grossness that are allowed in hot dogs.

-What are those levels and is that all a myth?
+And is that all a myth?

-And you know, it is so funny.
+It is so funny.

-I mean, people always tell me, oh, there's two things you never want to see being made, hot dogs and uh laws and sausages.
+I mean, people always tell me, oh, there's two things you never want to see being made, hot dogs and laws and sausages.

-It's overseen by USDA and everything that we put in a product has to be on the label.
+It's overseen by USDA, and everything that we put in a product has to be on the label.

-And so what you see are the beef trimmings that look like beef stew meat or or um chunks of pork that remain, and when you break a larger cut into smaller cuts, and then there's salt and seasonings and caring ingredients like sodium nitrite.
+And when you break a larger cut into smaller cuts, and then there's salt and seasonings and curing ingredients like sodium nitrite.

-But uh there really is not a lot of mystery about hot dog making because we have to put everything that is an ingredient on the label.
+But there really is not a lot of mystery about hot dog making because we have to put everything that is an ingredient on the label.

 There you go.

-It's a AMI.com, I assume.
+It's AMI.com, I assume?

 Very good.

-And if anyone wants more information on lean finely textured beef, you just go to meatsafety.org.
+And if anyone wants more information on lean, finely textured beef, you just go to meatsafety.org.

 There's a hot link right there.

-Oh, yeah.
+Oh, unintentional.

-Oh, it's like working a club.
+It's like work at a club.

-It's like working a club.
+It's like work at a club.

 There's a hot link right there.